-AEA's goal is to reach each community in need within 48 hours; by responding quickly, potential damage is significantly reduced.
+AEA's goal is to reach each community in need within 48 hours and was met in FY2019.
+In responding quickly, potential damage is significantly reduced.
 The logistics and weather of rural Alaska is a significant factor that can delay the response.

 Target #3: All rural utilities (electric and bulk fuel) have appropriately trained operators and clerks.

 Analysis of results and challenges: AEA provides training opportunities to local residents for their energy projects and infrastructure.
 Training local residents to manage and operate rural energy infrastructure reduces the unit cost of energy by providing rural residents the skills to produce and submit PCE reports as well as better operate and maintain energy infrastructure.

 PCE clerk training helps ensure communities members are properly trained to complete the PCE reports and therefore receive maximum benefit from the PCE program.
 PCE reports must be submitted properly and on time to receive PCE payments.

 Proper maintenance and operation of energy infrastructure helps ensure that the infrastructure continue to operate in the most efficient manner.
 Properly maintaining a facility extends the operational life of the facility.
 Trainings in 2018 included bulk fuel operator training, power plant operator training, advanced power plant operator training, utility manager training, and PCE clerk training.

 |A5: Core Service - Lead and coordinate state energy policy and planning.|